-The program complex originally developed for machine translation from English into Russian due to the general-purpose features used in it appeared also applicable, on the whole, for machine translation from German into Russian.
-The specific features of German required insignificant modifications of the program complex, development of some new program modules, alteration of source dictionary organization and introduction of new stages.
+The program package which was originally developed for machine translation from English into Russian, turned out to be basically applicable to machine translation from German into Russian, as well, thanks to the general-purpose features used in it.
+The specific features of German required insignificant modification of the program complex, development of some new program modules, alteration of the source dictionary organisation, and introduction of new stages.

-Exploitation of the AMPAR and NERPA MT systems confirmed correctness of the adopted software and technological decisions.
+Operation of the AMPAR and NERPA machine translation systems confirmed the correctness of the adopted software and technological decisions.